This page refers to U.S. income taxes and associated filing requirements, not sales tax or other kinds of taxes.

 Important Note:

 It is important to file in the correct status.
 The guidelines below are general guidelines only.
 To accurately determine your tax filing status, please see the IRS's website or Sprintax's blog page.
-If you are still not certain, you should create a Sprintax account and Sprintax will ask you a series of questions based on the substantial presence test to determine your residence status for federal tax filing purposes.
+If you are still not certain, you should create a Sprintax account and Sprintax will help you determine your residence status for federal tax filing purposes.

-If you are a nonresident tax filer, and have NO U.S. source income in 2021 you only need to complete the IRS Form 8843 to fulfill your federal tax filing obligation.
+If you are a nonresident tax filer and had NO U.S. source income in 2023, you only need to complete the IRS Form 8843 to fulfill your federal tax filing obligation.
 Continue reading to find out how you can file this form.

-It means you did not receive wages, salary, taxable scholarship or fellowship (i.e. scholarship or fellowship that exceeds the amount of your tuition) from a U.S. institution, organization, or company.
-Financial support, such as sabbatical salary or a scholarship, from your home country or an organization outside the U.S. is not considered U.S. source income.
+It means you did not receive wages, salary, or a taxable scholarship/fellowship (i.e., scholarship or fellowship that exceeds the amount of your tuition) from a U.S. institution, organization, or company.
+Financial support, such as a sabbatical salary or a scholarship, from your home country or an organization outside the U.S. is not considered U.S. source income.

 First, obtain Form 8843: